-The tantalizing idea of boldly going where no-one has been before – or at least trying – is what drives many of us to book our next trip.
+The tantalizing idea of boldly going where no-one has been before – or at least trying – is what drives many of us to book our next trip Dropdown content.
 Yet adventure is as much a state of mind as stepping out into the unknown.
 Here are eight ways you can guarantee your fill.
+Once you've absorbed these general tips, you might want to explore our round-up of the world's best adventure holidays for 2022 Dropdown content.

 Allowing your plans to be shaped by the whims of your new acquaintances is a direct route to unexpected escapades.
 You might jump on the next bus to a little-known town or even become a deckhand on a chartered yacht.
 Either way, you’ll discover how saying yes can be the key to adventure.